 TIP: If you are waiting for a bunch of people to come over you can return the pulled pork to the Crock Pot and set it on warm.
 This will keep it nice and warm for your guests.

 Now you can assemble a sandwich.
 Add a large helping of pulled pork on the bottom bun.
 Then add some sliced pickles if desired, followed by the top half of the bun and extra BBQ sauce as desired.
 Or you can make little pulled pork sliders with slider buns, perfect to feed a rowdy bunch on game day!

 There you go, an awesome barbecue pulled pork sandwich.
 Enjoy!

 How long does pulled pork last?

-Keep leftovers in the bowl covered or in Tupperware in the fridge for up to 4 days.
+Keep leftover meat in the bowl covered with a lid or plastic wrap.
+Or use something like Tupperware or another type of airtight container then place in the fridge for up to 4 days.
 After that, you should freeze it in freezer bags.